-Family counselling is a very specialized skill set requiring proper training, credentials and years of experince in order to qualify and perform this type of counselling.
+Family counselling is a very specialized skill set requiring proper training, credentials and years of experience in order to qualify and perform this type of counselling.

 Family counselling is a form of psychotherapy that seeks to reduce distress and conflict between family members.
 While family therapists often seek to have all family members (affected by the problem) in session, that is not always possible or necessary.